 Some states allow ASW-holders to become licensed social work associates/assistants (LSWAs), although requirements vary by state.
 In Massachusetts, for example, students must pass the Association of Social Work Boards' bachelor's exam after completing an ASW to earn their LSWA.

 Jobs with an Associate Degree in Social Work

 Graduates with an ASW can explore a variety of entry-level positions in the field.
 While ASW-holders cannot become licensed social workers, graduates may pursue a bachelor's program in social work and complete the requirements to become a licensed social worker.

 Frequently Asked Questions

-Question: What can you do with an associate’s degree in social work?
+What jobs can you get with an associate degree in social work?

-Question: What are the benefits of getting my social work associate’s degree online?
+What are the benefits of earning an associate in social work degree online?

 Students pursuing an associate degree online benefit from flexible program formats, and many continue working as they earn their degree.
 Some schools offer online associate programs in accelerated formats, allowing students to graduate sooner.